dodero/gii-dss-iiss/disenyo-all.md

 - Si queremos ampliar el comportamiento de `DrawAllShapes`, solo tenemos que añadir una nueva clase derivada de `Shape`
 - Si se aplica bien OCP, los cambios de un cierto tipo obligan a añadir nuevo código, no a modificar el existente

->  In general, no matter how "closed" a module is, there will always be some kind of change against which it is not closed.
+> In general, no matter how _closed_ a module is, there will always be some kind of change against which it is not closed.
 There is no model that is natural to all contexts!
 >
 > Since closure cannot be complete, it must be strategic.
 That is, the designer must choose the kinds of changes against which to close the design, must guess at the kinds of changes that are most likely, and then construct abstractions to protect against those changes.
 >
-> Bob C. Martin
+> <cite>-- Bob C. Martin</cite>

 ## Principo de segregación de interfaces